owncloud/ocis/changelog/unreleased/enhancement-unified-roles-management.md

 To enable the UnifiedRoleSecureViewer role, you must provide a list of all available roles through one of the following methods:

-- Using the UNIFIED_ROLES_AVAILABLE_ROLES environment variable.
+- Using the GRAPH_AVAILABLE_ROLES environment variable.
 - Setting the available_roles configuration value.

 To enable a role, include the UID of the role in the list of available roles.